peter-lyons-kehl/deta.space_shuttle.rs/README.md

     - [tmpwdav-1-q0047082.deta.app](https://tmpwdav-1-q0047082.deta.app/) & its
       [source](https://github.com/scale-rs/tmpwdav-1-q0047082.deta.app) using Warp (which is based
       on Hyper)
+      - I will publish my Firefox bookmarks & highlights on Rust, Shuttle.rs and Deta.Space on this WebDAV server soon.
+Check here for an update.
 - Features and Quantitative differences between them.
 - Let's see which platform may suit you.